 When the federal Affordable Care Act (ACA) was upheld by the U.S. Supreme Court last year, the court left it to each state to decide whether Medicaid coverage should be extended to low-income adults earning up to 133 percent of the federal poverty level (FPL).
 In Pennsylvania, it is estimated that such an expansion of Medicaid could benefit at least 350,000 low-income, non-elderly adults.
 Expanding Medicaid coverage to more Pennsylvania adults also can help provide health insurance coverage to more children in the commonwealth.

-Despite Pennsylvania’s status as a “universal coverage” state for children’s health insurance, there are still more than 153,000 Pennsylvania children who lack health insurance.
+Despite Pennsylvania’s status as a “universal coverage” state for children’s health insurance, there are still about 144,000 Pennsylvania children who lack health insurance.
 As part of our ongoing commitment to monitor the status of children’s health care in the commonwealth, Pennsylvania Partnerships for Children will routinely tally statistics about children’s health care for nine geographic regions in Pennsylvania.
 These regional data reports will track the number of children who are insured through private insurance, Medicaid and CHIP, as well as the number of children who remain without health insurance coverage.

 Pennsylvania needs to act quickly to establish a comprehensive, online marketplace so families can explore and compare health insurance options and purchase the best coverage for their children.
 If the commonwealth does not take action to meet a federal deadline for setting up this online resource – known as a “health insurance exchange” - the federal government will create the exchange for the commonwealth, meaning the input and expertise of Pennsylvania consumers, health care providers, insurers and policymakers could be overlooked.
 A high-quality, consumer-friendly exchange could help provide coverage to the more than 153,000 Pennsylvania children who still lack health insurance.